dtellz/homebrew-daily/README.md

 `daily` allows you to add tasks done, tasks todo, display list for the day and search on your previously added notes.

-You can add a task done by running:
+You can add a task done for tomorrows list by running:

 ```bash
 daily did "implement auth"
 ```

-You can add a task todo by running:
+You can add a task todo for tomorrows list by running:

 ```bash
 daily do "reviewed auth PR"